BETTER AND EARLIER BREAST CANCER DETECTION AT ARTESIA GENERAL HOSPITAL

-Artesia General Hospital is proud to offer mammograms using most accurate and the most comfortable technology—all in a sensitive environment.
+Artesia General Hospital is proud to offer mammograms using the most accurate technology in a sensitive environment.

 The Genius™ 3D Mammography™ exam is revolutionizing how breast cancer is detected by providing a better option for women of all breast densities compared to 2D alone.1-2 Researchers have found that:

 - The Genius™ 3D Mammography™ exam finds 20-65% more invasive breast cancers compared to 2D alone, an average increase of 41%.3